zuozhenggh/learning-library/data-management-library/database/partitioning/auto-partitioning/recommend/recommend.md

 ## Introduction

-Auto partitioning evaluates the performance benefits of partitioning the candidate table.
+Use auto partitioning to evaluate the performance benefits of partitioning a candidate table.

 Estimated Time: 20mins